Care arrangements when parents have separated

 - Affidavit – Your affidavit is your sworn statement containing your detailed evidence to back up your application.
 (See below for guidance on completing the affidavit.)

-- Information sheet – Here you include basic administrative details that the court needs, like your contact details and occupation, and the same information for the other person.
+- Information sheet – Here you include basic details that the court needs, like your contact details and occupation, and the same information for the other person.

 Completing your affidavit (sworn statement)